maffka123/tutti_zip_scrape/README.md

-## Filter tutti.ch search results by ZIP code
+## Filter tutti.ch search results by ZIP code (Suchergebnisse von tutti.ch nach Postleitzahl filtern)

-Unfortunately tutt.ch does not have ability to filter search results based on the ZIP.
+Unfortunately tutti.ch does not have ability to filter search results based on the ZIP.
 It can be however important if you are searching for something heavy and don't have a car (like me).

 So I have wrote a simple script that scrapes tutti.ch